 Vulnerable adults have the right to live their lives to the fullest potential, to be protected, to have the opportunity to participate in and enjoy activity, and to be treated with dignity and respect.

-For more information about protecting vulnerable adults in Devon, please visit: Devon Adult Safeguarding Board.
+For more information about protecting vulnerable adults in Devon, please visit: Devon Safeguarding Adults Partnership.

 The following descriptions of types of abuse and neglect can help decide whether someone is at risk:

-Including theft, fraud, internet scamming, coercion in relation to an adult's financial affairs or arrangements, including in connection with wills, property, inheritance or financial transactions, or the misuse or misappropriation of property, possessions or benefits.
+Financial abuse can also include coercion in relation to an adult's financial affairs or arrangements, including in connection with wills, property, inheritance or financial transactions,

 This covers a wide range of behaviour including neglecting to care for one's personal hygiene, health or surroundings and includes behaviour such as hoarding.

-For more information about adult safeguarding, please visit: Devon Adult Safeguarding Board.
+For more information about adult safeguarding, please visit: Devon Safeguarding Adults Partnership.